 We have what we term as “Volunteers” these are people whose schedule does not allow a consistent commitment and these people try to do what they when they can.
 These people would coordinate with the school and expect to be flexible; seeing different students each time they come and working on different skill levels.

-Our “Tutors” are people who are willing to commit at least an hour per week to provide consistency to a child.
-Tutors will be assigned a single child or small group of children to work with every week.
-The children look forward to their Ranger time, and the tutors get a great deal of satisfaction in seeing their students improve.
+Our “Regular Volunteers” are people who are willing to commit at least an hour per week to provide consistency to a child.
+Regular Volunteers will be assigned a single child or small group of children to work with every week.
+The children look forward to their Ranger time, and the Regular get a great deal of satisfaction in seeing their students improve.

-Tutors and Volunteers are welcome to attend “Ranger Training.”
-This training conducted every month or every other month to provide insight into the school curriculum, the vocabulary used within the school for the students, some tricks and tips to help Rangers help their students.
+Regular Volunteers and Volunteers are welcome to attend “Ranger Training.”
+This training conducted as needed to provide insight into the school curriculum, the vocabulary used within the school for the students, some tricks and tips to help Rangers help their students.
 We have general training provided by the school.
 Rotary has also had several volunteers learn the Orton-Gillingham approach and Wilson Reading System® materials via the Augustine Project.
 This multisensory phonetic teaching approach is research based and proven to be highly effective.
 Our Augustine Rangers are willing to share what they have learned and will provide training and mentoring to anyone interested.
 If a Ranger is truly turned on by what they see and wish to receive deeper training, we can introduce those interested parties to the good folks at the Augustine Project and Durham Literacy Council.
 The Durham Literacy Council is focused on training people to teach adults.
 One never has to feel inadequate to help read with a child, the Ranger Program will help as much as we can to ensure your experience is positive.

 In the immortal words or Dr. Seuss “you are never too old, too wacky, too wild, to pick up a book and read with a child.”